ValerioB88/ml-agents-visual-observations-docker-GPU/README.md

     --entrypoint /bin/bash \
     ml-agents-visobs-gpu
 ```
 Once inside the terminal, you can test it with glxgears again.
 (You can use `nvidia-smi` on the host machine.)
+If it works, we are ready to run a Unity scene.
-To test whether Unity in ml-agents is actually running on the GPU, use this script in `python`:
+To test whether Unity in ml-agents is actually running on the GPU, use this script in `python` inside the Docker container:
 ```python
 import numpy as np
 import time